c4dt/omniledger/dynacred/DYNACRED.md

 “[Chainiac](https://www.usenix.org/system/files/conference/usenixsecurity17/sec17-nikitin.pdf)” from Nikitin Kirill et al. A darc

-*   is tied to one or more resources and holds rules that define who is allowed to access these resources can be
+* is tied to one or more resources and holds rules that define who is allowed to access these resources
-*   evolved, meaning that the rules can be changed.
-Every time a darc evolves, the darc version is increased by one has
+* can be evolved, meaning that the rules can be changed.
+Every time a darc evolves, the darc version is increased by one
-*   an identity that is calculated by taking the hash of version 0 Exists in offline mode (as described in the paper)
+* has an identity that is calculated by taking the hash of version 0
-*   and online mode (as used in byzcoin), the difference being how to prove what the latest version of the darc is
+* exists in offline mode (as described in the paper) and online mode (as used in byzcoin), the difference being how to prove what the latest version of the darc is

 The following figure gives an overview of a darc: